Get a free, no obligation personal loan quote with rates as low as 9.99%

 Here are some reasons to consider the Smith Maneuver:

-• Pay Off Your Mortgage Faster – By deducting interest from your income, you’re able to receive a larger tax refund.
-Pro Tip – If you use the refund to make a lump sum payment on your mortgage each year, you can pay it off faster.
+• Pay off your mortgage faster – By deducting interest from your income, you’re able to receive a larger tax refund.
+While you can use the fund to invest, you can also use it to make a lump sum payment on your mortgage each year to pay it off faster.

-• (Since your new investment loan is tax-deductible, you can reduce the amount of interest you owe.
-This is particularly advantageous to those who are in a higher income tax bracket.)
+• Pay less in taxes – Deducting the interest allows you to reduce your tax liability, thereby reducing the amount you have to pay in income taxes.
+This is particularly advantageous to those who are in a higher income tax bracket.

 What Are The Risks Of The Smith Maneuver?